Jass Stewart moved to Boston from Dallas when he was 18 to attend college.

 He learned that a belief in a dream takes more than wishful thinking; it takes vision, planning, and sacrifice.
 There will always be disappointments along the way; but you never give up.

 Hope and hard work brought Jass to Boston University and to MIT, where he earned two degrees and a senior research fellowship.

-Jass Stewart lives on the north side of Brockton.
-His son served in the U.S. military, and is now studying international business at Temple University in Japan.
+Jass Stewart lives in Melrose, MA and maintains his home on the north side of Brockton.
+His son is studying international business at Temple University in Japan.